renzetorino/assistant-refactor/README.md

 # 📱 BuiswAIz (App Workspace)

- This project is a distributed, multi-stack management system that combines a high-performance React frontend with dual-backend processing for business logic and AI orchestration.
+ This project is a distributed, multi-stack management system that combines a React frontend with dual-backend processing for business logic and AI orchestration.

 ## 📂 Project Structure